vahabahmadvand/Google-Antigravity-for-Unreal-Engine-5/README.md

-# Antigravity Editor Source Code Accessor for Unreal Engine
+# Antigravity Editor for Unreal Engine

 A lightweight Unreal Engine plugin that seamlessly integrates the **Antigravity Editor** (a VSCode-based custom editor) as a Source Code Editor within Unreal Engine.